Our Faculty and Staff

 Co-authored with Peter Iverson.
 We Are Still Here: American Indians since 1890.
 New York: Wiley, 2015.

-Co-edited with Rich Clow and Submitted to Scarecrow Press, American Indian Sovereignty and Law: An Annotated Bibliography
+Co-edited with Rich Clow.
+American Indian Sovereignty and Law: An Annotated Bibliography.
+Lanham, MD: Scarecrow Press, 2009.

 Co-authored with Rich Clow, “The St. Francis Mission Indians and the National Interscholastic Catholic Basketball Tournament, 1924-1941.”
 The International Journal of the History of Sport 23 (March 2006): 213-31.

-“Western Medicine and Navajo Healing: Conflict and Compromise” in ed.
-Robert Johnston, The Politics of Healing.
-New York: Routledge Press, pp. 83-94.
+“Western Medicine and Navajo Healing: Conflict and Compromise” In The Politics of Healing, ed.
+Robert Johnston.
+New York: Routledge Press, 2004.

 Healing Ways: Navajo Health Care in the Twentieth Century.
 Albuquerque: University of New Mexico Press, 2001.